+Options

-Options Each option is set/unset or takes a value as shown in Table 8.1 on page 100.
+Each option is set/unset or takes a value as shown in Table 8.1 on page 100.

 Option Values Notes suggest-buffer set/unset Handshake circuit descriptions allow for nodes in the circuit to be identified as being points at which buffers may be inserted because the node may be heavily loaded.
-Setting this option will cause the buffers to be instantiated. cad cadence This option only makes sense for Xilinx technology.
-Makes balsa-netlist produce verilog netlists compatible with Cadence implementations of Xilinx libraries. ise This option only makes sense for Xilinx technology.
-Makes balsa-netlist produce verilog netlists compatible with Xilinx ISE implementations of Xilinx libraries. logic DIMS Implements "helper" cells - those cells composed from the basic cell library - in a DIMS style NCL Implements "helper" cells - those cells composed from the basic cell library - using NCL style gates.
+Setting this option will cause the buffers to be instantiated. cad se Substitutes behavioural assign statements for feed-through components when importing into Silicon Ensemble and substitutes supply 0/1 for Vdd and Gnd.
+This is the default route. cadence Currently, this option only makes sense for the amuST library.
+It is used for as part of the design flow for transistor-level back-annotated simulations Feed-through components are replaced with a special component to allow verilog-in to generate the correct output. logic DIMS Implements "helper" cells - those cells composed from the basic cell library - in a DIMS style NCL Implements "helper" cells - those cells composed from the basic cell library - using NCL style gates.
 In many circumstances smaller implementations result.
-Balanced Creates balanced circuits where the notional path delays through the DIMS circuts are matched in an attenpt to defeat Differential Power Analysis attacks in security applications such as smartcards variable SR Variables stored in "standard" SR latches Spacer Each variable latch is reset to a NULL state before a writie operation in an attempt to defeat Differential Power Analysis attacks in security applications such as smartcards NCL Variables are stored in pipleline style latches.
+Balanced Creates balanced circuits where the notional path delays through the DIMS circuts are matched in an attempt to defeat Differential Power Analysis attacks in security applications such as smartcards variable SR Variables stored in "standard"SR latches Spacer Each variable latch is reset to a NULL state before a writie operation in an attempt to defeat Differential Power Analysis attacks in security applications such as smartcards NCL Variables are stored in pipleline style latches.
 More efficient for 1-of-4 codes. n-of-m mapping set/unset Enables general n-of-m mapping strategy for dual rail (dual_b) styles.
 General users should accept the default option - the option is included for historical reasons. sim icarus vxl ncv vcs modelsim cver These option are only available for the example technology.
 They are various Verilog simulators known to work with the Balsa system.
-Note that balsa-sim-verilog must be configured to locate a particular simulator (see the installation notes). icarus and cver are publicly available simulators.
+Note that balsa-sim-verilog must be configured to locate a particular simulator (see the installation notes). icarus and over are publicly available simulators.